these links to learn more about BNJARS

 New Jersey Amateur Radio Station (BNJARS)

 public can see and hear live demonstrations of a radio station.
 Public

 participation will be encouraged.
-Historical equipment will be used
+Historical equipment will be used where

-in the restoration and repair of the shipís radio room, antennas,
+and repair of the shipís radio room, antennas, interior communications

-to the public on radio communications, including introductory courses, history of naval
+on radio communications, including introductory courses, history of naval

-communications, Morse Code, and short presentations for
+communications, Morse Code, and short presentations for children.

-by providing merit badge courses & demonstrations during sleep-overs,
+merit badge courses & demonstrations during sleep-overs, operating

 appropriate for Boy Scouts, Cub Scouts, Girl Scouts, and similar scouting